A Brief Guide to

 Due to more consistent temperatures below ground and in water, Ground Source Heat Pumps (GSHP) and Water Source Heat Pumps (WSHP) are even more efficient than ASHPs, but generally more expensive to install because of the work involved in installing the ground or water pipework.

 Heat pumps are powered by electricity, so they are not free to run, but they’re far more efficient than other electric heating systems.
-An ASHP will convert every 1 unit of electricity it consumes into at around3 units of heat, making them 300% efficient.
+An ASHP will convert every 1 unit of electricity it consumes into around 3 units of heat, making them 300% efficient.
 This makes them a much cheaper heating system to run than standard electric heaters or night storage heaters.

 Having a heat pump also means that you may be eligible for income through the UK Government’s Renewable Heat Incentive (RHI) – see below for more information.